Home

 About

 A Button allows users to take an action.
-Riverty Design System offers a primary button and a secondary button.
-They both come in large and small sizes, and can come with an icon left or right from the label.
+Riverty Design System offers a primary button, secondary button, and text button.
+They come in large and small sizes.
+They can have an icon left or right.

 Anatomy